p-vinayak/p-vinayak.dev/content/about.md

 # About

-Hi, my name is Vinayak (Vinny) and I am a student at Seton Hill University studying Computer Science and Mathematics.
-I am currently interested in backend development, DevOps engineering, teaching/tutoring, open-source software, distributed systems, and database management.
+Hi, my name is Vinayak (Vinny) and I am a student at Seton Hill University who is studying Computer Science and Mathematics.
+I am interested in backend development, DevOps engineering, teaching/tutoring, open-source software, distributed systems, and database management.

-I graduate in May 2023 and I am currently looking for internships during the summer of 2022.
+I graduate in May 2023 and I am presently looking for internships during the summer of 2022.

 # Skills